New Beginnings Behavioral Health, LLC

 Our Staff:

-Frederick Harris, Psychotherapist.
+Frederick Harris, Psychotherapist / Owner.
 MA, MA, LPC, SAC, CFTP

-When Frederick relocated to Madison, Wisconsin in 2017, he noticed there was a lack of diverse providers in Dane County and many agencies were ethnocentric in their services to culturally diverse populations, which resulted in treatment approaches that were color-blind.
-To address the under-utilization of mental health services by minorities, which continues to be an ongoing issue in the behavioral health field, Fred offered low-cost, self-pay, therapeutic services to children, adults, and families of marginalized groups.
+When Frederick relocated to Madison, Wisconsin in 2017, he quickly recognized a significant gap in the availability of diverse mental health providers in Dane County.
+Many agencies delivered services through an ethnocentric lens, resulting in treatment approaches that were often color‑blind and insufficient for culturally diverse populations.
+To address the long‑standing under‑utilization of mental health services among minority communities—a persistent challenge in the behavioral health field—Frederick began offering low‑cost, self‑pay therapeutic services for children, adults, and families from marginalized backgrounds.

-Frederick began his career twenty years ago as a case manager in Toledo, OH, at a maximum-security prison providing services to incarcerated men of color and reunifying them with their families.
-His journey started working in the criminal justice system; where he served a diverse population comprised of substance abuse, mental health, homelessness, transitions, family dynamics, and criminal behavior.
-He has had great opportunities to develop restorative and rehabilitation programs, managed in-patient, and outpatient programs for co-occurring disorders, and provided clinical therapy to adolescents and adults from all cultural and socioeconomic backgrounds.
-His direct, warm, and honest approach has been effective in building and maintaining therapeutic relationships.
+Frederick’s career began twenty years ago in Toledo, Ohio, where he served as a case manager in a maximum‑security prison.
+In this role, he provided services to incarcerated men of color, supporting rehabilitation and facilitating family reunification.
+His early work in the criminal justice system allowed him to serve a diverse population experiencing substance use challenges, mental health concerns, homelessness, complex family dynamics, major life transitions, and criminal behavior.
+Throughout his career, Frederick has developed restorative and rehabilitative programming, managed inpatient and outpatient services for individuals with co‑occurring disorders and provided clinical therapy to adolescents and adults across cultural, socioeconomic, and racial backgrounds.
+His direct, warm, and honest therapeutic approach has proven highly effective in building and sustaining meaningful therapeutic relationships.

 Amanda Fox, Psychiatric Nurse Practitioner.
 APNP, PMHNP-BC